 Beginning next year, SEER ratings for AC units and heat pumps will increase from 13 to 14 in northern states and 14 to 15 SEER in the South and Southwest regions of the country.

 In terms of heating efficiency, air-source heat pumps will increase from 8.2 to 8.8 HSPF (heating seasonal performance factor).

 The increase in efficiency means you will use less electricity for the same amount of cooling.
-Your River Hills home’s carbon footprint will shrink, and so will your utility bills.
+Your Mequon home’s carbon footprint will shrink, and so will your utility bills.
 But you can expect manufacturers to increase prices to accommodate the new SEER ratings.